roccomuso/node-webhooks/README.md

 ## Debug

-This module makes use of the popular [debug](https://github.com/visionmedia/debug) package.Use the env variable to enable debug: <code>DEBUG=node-webhooks</code>.
+This module makes use of the popular [debug](https://github.com/visionmedia/debug) package.
+Use the env variable to enable debug: <code>DEBUG=node-webhooks</code>.
 To launch the example and enable debug: <code>DEBUG=node-webhooks node example.js</code>

 ## Usage